gitter-badger/Revised-CommAI-env/README.md

 ## UPDATE

-Nat's conetst gained a sponsor, the prize pool has been extended from five $5000 to ten $5000 AI Grants.
+Nat's contest gained a sponsor, the prize pool has been extended from five $5000 to ten $5000 AI Grants.

 ### AI Grant gets a sponsor!
 Thanks, Floodgate
 https://nat.org/ai-grant-gets-a-sponsor-thanks-floodgate-a945afc79470